 The Disability Royal Commission Engagement Team has developed an Engagement Plan for 2021.
-This will include engaging with Victorian Aboriginal communities, lead by a team of Aboriginal staff.
+This will include engaging with Aboriginal communities in Victoria, lead by a team of Aboriginal staff.

-If the COVID-19 Normal status continues and we can safely meet face-to-face, the Commission will also host small Community meetings in mid to late 2021.
+The Commission will host small, culturally safe, Community meetings in mid to late 2021 (dependent on the current COVID-19 status and restrictions).
 VACCHO will be involved in scheduling these sessions and will advocate for them to be held close to our Members and in accessible locations.

 We will continue to update this webpage with more information.